Skip to main content

 import { useEffect, useState } from "react";

-const sc_addr = "SC_ADDRESS"; // TODO Update the constant value!
+const sc_addr = "SC_ADDRESS"; // TODO Update with your deployed contract address

 /**